Massage (MAS) Courses

 MAS 240 Massage Field Experience 2 hrs.

 Seventy hours of field experience will be spent in a massage/complementary treatment center.
 The student will enter the facility under terms laid down by said facility.
 The facility will provide direct supervision and the field coordinator indirect supervision for the student.
 Five hours of classroom experience will also be included.
 Prerequisite: MAS 110, MAS 210 with a grade of 'C' or better.
 SU View Course Syllabus

 MAS 245 Massage Therapy Research (2-0) 2 hrs.

-This course introduces students to research and critical appraisal in the Complementary and Alternative Health Care field with a special emphasis on Massage Therapy Research.
+This course introduces 2nd semester freshman students to research and critical appraisal in the Complementary and Alternative Health Care field with a special emphasis on Massage Therapy Research.
 It will focus on the need to ask questions about the profession and how to construct good clinical questions.
 Topics will include: becoming a reflective massage therapist, finding evidence to support the work of the massage therapist, understanding the scientific evidence, evaluating the evidence and then applying the evidence to practice.
-Prerequisite: MAS 110, Corequisite: MAS 210, BIO 165 and ENG 103.
+Prerequisite: MAS 110, MAS 117 with a grade of 'C' or better.
+Corequisite: BIO 165, ENG 103, MAS 210.
 S View Course Syllabus

 MAS 250 Massage Therapy Practicum (0-4) 2 hrs.